Christian state: England

 Christian religious education is taught to children in primary and secondary schools in the United Kingdom.
 English schools have a legal requirement for a daily act of collective worship "of a broadly Christian character" that is widely flouted.

+Dominican Republic

+The Dominican Republic is a Christian state, with Catholic Christianity being the official religion.
+In view of the same, the government of the Dominican Republic extends special privileges to the Catholic Church.
+National holidays include holy days of Christianity, such as the Epiphany (January 6), Good Friday, Corpus Christi, and Christmas Day.
+In the Dominican Republic, religious education classes must be of either a Catholic or evangelical Protestant basis and are required be taught in all elementary and secondary public schools.

 Faroe Islands

 The Church of the Faroe Islands is the state church of Faroe Islands.

 Georgia

 Georgia is one of the oldest Christian states.
 Article 8 of Georgian Constitution and the Concordat of 2002 grants the Georgian Orthodox Church special privileges, which include legal immunity to the Patriarch of Georgia.
 The Orthodox Church is the most trusted institution in the country and its head, Patriarch Ilia II, the most trusted person.

 Greece

-Greece is a Christian state, with the Greek Orthodox Church playing "a dominant role in the life of the country".
+Greece is a Christian state, with the Church of Greece playing "a dominant role in the life of the country".

+Mount Athos and most of the Athos peninsula are governed as an autonomous region in Greece by the monastic community of Mount Athos, which is ecclesiastically under the direct jurisdiction of the Ecumenical Patriarch of Constantinople.

 Greenland

 Being an autonomous constituent country within the Kingdom of Denmark, the Church of Denmark is the established church of Greenland through the Constitution of Denmark:

-This applies to all of the Kingdom of Denmark, except for the Faroe Islands, as the Church of the Faroe Islands became independent in 2007.
+This applies toof the Kingdom of Denmark, except for the Faroe Islands, as the Church of the Faroe Islands became independent in 2007.